Ongoing projects

 NeoTRIPs is a resident doctor-led network across the UK running neonatal research and QI projects.
 I am communications co-lead in the central committee.

-BiliNEST is a study run by Research, Evaluation and Audit for Child Health (REACH), the pan-London resident doctor-led research network.
-This study aims to investigate the detection and assessment of jaundice in neonates of different skin tones.
+Current projects include BiliNEST, a study aiming to investigate the detection and assessment of jaundice in neonates of different skin tones.

 Theirworld Edinburgh Birth Cohort (TEBC)